dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Specify natural inflow to Lake Powell as the water in the Green, San Juan, mainstem Colorado, and other tributaries that would flow into Lake Powell if there were no upstream human consumptive use or reservoirs.
+Participants specify a natural inflow to Lake Powell together.
 Once a Lake Powell natural flow is specified, the rows below populate with data.

 Because future flows are uncertain, specify natural inflow to Lake Powell as a scenario of possible future flows.
 Develop a scenario from: